Shreyansh1218/codsoft_task3/README.md

 # codsoft_task3
-i have cfreated a password generator
+i have created a password generator